VJsharan/VJsharan/README.md

 - 📄 [My Resume](https://tinyurl.com/vijaysharanresume)

-- ⚡ Fun fact **about me is that I thrive on internet meme culture and reaction images**
+- ⚡ Fun fact **about me is that I thrive on internet meme culture and reaction images, so if you fw that then you're already my homie**

 # My socials or smth 🔗
 <p align="left">